The ultimate guide to vegetable gardening for beginners, including the best easy-to-grow veg

 5. Grow easy-maintenance climbing plants

-"To maximize space, runner beans can be grown up a wigwam of canes with a footprint of 30 inches in diameter and you will get a huge crop just off this small area," explains Angela.
+"To maximise space, runner beans can be grown up a wigwam of canes with a footprint of 30 inches in diameter and you will get a huge crop just off this small area," explains Angela.
 "Once they start growing, all you need do is pick them regularly to make sure they keep on cropping.
 They are maintenance-free - all they need is to be kept well-watered."

-Angela also explains, "peas, mangetout, and sugar snap peas are all easy to grow and don’t need any maintenance, just regular watering.
+Angela also explains, "Peas, mangetout, and sugar snap peas are all easy to grow and don’t need any maintenance, just regular watering.
 They have a small footprint as they grow vertically so can be grown at the back of the plot behind other vegetables.
 They are expensive to buy so well worth finding a little space for them."

 "Vegetables need space and light so you should think about the height and spread of each plant," suggests Fi.
 "Tall plants like sweetcorn or runner beans will provide shade so you want to avoid growing other plants that need lots of light on the shady side of these plants."